rick12000/vocalance/docs/developer/features/capture.rst

        timestamp: float
        sample_rate: int

-One event represents one mono PCM buffer delivered by the audio device — typically about 30 milliseconds of audio, so roughly thirty events per second while capture is running. ``timestamp`` is wall-clock time at delivery; ``sample_rate`` is the rate at which the bytes were captured.
+One event represents one mono PCM buffer delivered by the audio device — typically about 30 milliseconds, so roughly thirty events per second while capture is running. ``timestamp`` is wall-clock time at delivery; ``sample_rate`` is the rate the bytes were captured at.

 The capture service
 ===================

 ``AudioCaptureService``
-(``vocalance/app/services/capture/audio_capture_service.py``) is the
+(``vocalance/app/services/capture/audio_capture_service.py``) is
-only component that talks to ``sounddevice``.
+the only component that talks to ``sounddevice``.
 Its public surface is three methods:

 .. code-block:: python